SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 At Work EDC

 The items that you carry into work are very important, as well.
-Now most of us are limited in what we can bring to work but we should all have a number items that can assist us in disaster.
-No one is going to take Umbridge with you carrying a flashlight, trauma kit and even a tactical pen that might have a few weapon options.
-Even a standard multi tool will give you options and blades.
+Now most of us are limited in what we can bring to work but we should all have a number of items that can assist us in disaster.
+No one is going to take Umbridge with you carrying a flashlight, trauma kit, and even a tactical pen that might have a few weapon options.
+Even a standard multi-tool will give you options and blades.

 The idea behind your workplace EDC is to assure you have everything you need to get to your car and grab your get home bag.